 The governor with responsibility for safeguarding is: Anna Barnes.

 If you have any concerns regarding the safeguarding of a child please contact the designated lead or one of the deputy leads in their absence.
-If the concern is regarding the Headteacher please contact the Matthew Blood- Chair of Governors or the Local Authority Designated Officer (LADO) Celia East on 01926 742372.
+If the concern is regarding the Headteacher please contact the Matthew Blood- Chair of Governors or the Local Authority Designated Officer (LADO) on 01926 745376.

 What is Prevent?

 Prevent is part of CONTEST, the Government’s strategy to address terrorism.
 The main aim of Prevent is to stop people becoming terrorists or supporting terrorism.
 Prevent focuses on all forms of terrorist threats.
 E.g. international terrorism, far right extremists (among others).

 The Government’s Prevent strategy can be found at the following address: www.homeoffice.gov.uk

 Three key themes

 The Police, Local Authorities, and our partner organisations are working together to help strengthen and empower our communities to reject those who want to cause harm.
 We work together and focus on three key themes:

 • Safeguarding vulnerable individuals through the provision of advice and support and intervention

 • Working closely with institutions such as Universities, Schools, Prisons, Health, Charities and faith